Yes No Share to Facebook

 Answer: Ajodhia Legal Services offers comprehensive paralegal support to navigate your legal challenges effectively.
 With an emphasis on client-focused solutions, our team works diligently to provide informed guidance in various legal matters.
 Whether you require assistance in Small Claims Court or landlord-tenant disputes, we ensure that you receive the clarity and support needed to make your legal journey smoother.
 Trust Ajodhia Legal Services to be by your side, advocating for your rights with dedication.

-What Is the Function of the Licence Appeal Tribunal?
+What Is the Role of the Licence Appeal Tribunal?

 The Licence Appeal Tribunal Has Two Divisions, the General Service Division and the Automobile Accident Benefits Service Division, That Hear Licensing Appeal Issues and Compensation Appeal Issues.